AdobeDocs/media-analytics.en/help/reporting/metrics/ad-count.md

 ## How this metric is calculated

-The media backend increments `mediaReporting.sessionDetails.adCount` on every `media.adStart` event received during the session.
+The media backend increments `mediaReporting.sessionDetails.adCount` on every [ad start](/help/implementation/events/ads/ad-start.md) event received during the session.
 The metric is reported on the close call.

 | Reporting system | Source |
 | --- | --- |